Metropolis-nexus/metropolis.nexus/Terms of Service.md

 ## 1. Eligibility

 You must be at least 18 years of age or the age of majority in your jurisdiction to use the Services.
+You also represent you are not on any denied‑party, sanctions, or similar government list.
 By using the Services, you represent and warrant that you meet this requirement and have the legal capacity to enter into these Terms.

 ## 2. Acceptable Use